ToshioCP/Gtk4-tutorial/gfm/sec20.md

 Therefore, 10*PANGO\_SCALE is 10240.
 - 91: calls `set_font_for_display` to set CSS for the GdkDisplay.

-For further information, see [Pango reference manual](https://developer.gnome.org/pango/1.46/).
+For further information, see [Pango API Reference](https://docs.gtk.org/Pango/).

 ## GSettings